solid/notifications-panel/proposals/solid-webhook-notifications.md

 #### 5. Request a new WebHook subscription (with access token)

-Assuming the client server already went through one of the Solid OIDC authentication flows, an Auth Token a DPoP Proof can be provided to the subscription endpoint.
+Assuming the subscribing server already went through one of the Solid OIDC authentication flows, an Auth Token a DPoP Proof can be provided to the subscription endpoint.

 ```http
 POST https://pod.example/subscription